SystemsApproach/private5g/arch.rst

 maintaining the infrastructure to use it such as radio towers.
 With that large investment, there is a desire to recoup costs by charging subscribers, and thus to make some sort of service guarantees to those subscribers.
+There is also a need to maximize the efficiency of spectrum usage.
 Much of the complexity of the mobile core follows from these requirements being imposed by service providers.
+Even when we get to enterprises running their own 5G networks, they still need to manage the usage of spectrum to obtain the benefits of 5G over Wi-Fi, such as more predictable control over latency and bandwidth.

 Note that Mobile Core is another example of a generic term.
 In 4G this is called the *Evolved Packet Core (EPC)* and in 5G it is called the